Perez-Brena Research Lab

 Dr. Perez-Brena's primary interests lie in understanding the combination of social (e.g., family and peers support), cultural (e.g., values, ethnic racial socialization), and personal (e.g., self-esteem, conflict management skills) characteristics that promote Latinx adolescent and young adult adjustment during key developmental and family transitions.
 Her work is centered on two key areas: the negotiation of family relationships across development (e.g., parent-child, romantic partners), and the impacts of culture across the life-span.

-Additionally, Dr. Perez-Brena is culturally engaged applied research in order to promote the development and integration of culturally-responsive serves and programs that are representative and empowering to the immigrant and Latinx communities.
+Additionally, Dr. Perez-Brena is passionate about translational research that promotes the development and integration of culturally-relevant programs to represent and empower immigrant and Latinx communities.

 Interested in participating with the Perez-Brena Research Lab?